ghofranechenenaoui/D-tection-de-covid-19-partir-X-Ray-/README.md

 As a result, an application was created that could detect COVID-19 in X-ray images.

 We conducted experiments to detect and classify COVID-19 using X-ray images in two different scenarios :
-1 scenarios: Transfer Learning
+1 scenarios: Transfer Learning  (File : covid19WithDeepLearning.ipynb)
-2 scenarios: Classic Machine learning Algo ,
+2 scenarios: Classic Machine learning Algo (File : covid19WithML.ipynb) ,
 We use the first layer (cnn) to extract features from images then we use a classic Machine Learning model (xgboost,svm, ...)